tbrowder/DateTime-Julian/README.md

 To do
 =====

-Add calculations (and tests) for Ephemeral Time and Universal Time.
+Add calculations (and tests) for Ephemeris Time and Universal Time.
 (See Ref.
 1, section 3.4, p.
 41.)

 Notes
 =====